The Quill (software): Development

 The Quill only allowed for the creation of text-only adventures, using a text interpretation process known as a verb-noun parser.
 Later an add-on called The Illustrator was made to let the user include graphics in the adventures.
 Further add-ons included The Press, The Patch, and The Expander, which enhanced the engine by adding text compression, split-screen text and graphics, and more efficient use of available RAM.

 Reception

 The Quill was generally very well received by the computer press at the time of its release.
 Micro Adventurer described it as "a product [...] to revolutionise the whole microcomputer scene" and rated it "10 out of 10", while Computer and Video Games described it as "worth every penny of the £14.95 price tag", while CRASH said it was "almost ludicrously underpriced for what it does and, more importantly, what it allows others to do".
 Sinclair User praised the documentation and the complexity that was comparable to existing adventure game parsers, and in a later 1984 review said that "The Quill produces programs on a par with handwritten commercial programs".
+Commodore User described it as "one of the most amazing programs" and lauds how it reduces tedious work while allowing focus on making games, while itself being very cheap.

 The Quill was awarded "Best Utility" in the CRASH Readers Awards 1984.